-2.1.1 Choosing Initial Patent Set

-A random number generator was used to create a list of random patent numbers, from which a subset of 45 patents was chosen that were classified within the U.S. Patent classification system as "Body Treatment And Care, Heating And Cooling, Material Handling And Treatment, Mechanical Manufacturing, Mechanical Power, Static, and Related Arts".
-The full text of these 45 random "mechanical" patents were used in the next steps in Section 2.1 to generate the structure used to choose the analogical stimuli for the cognitive experiment.
+2.1.1 Choosing Initial Patent Set.
+A random number generator was used to create a list of random patent numbers, from which a subset of 45 patents was chosen that were classified within the U.S. Patent classification system as "Body Treatment and Care, Heating and Cooling, Material Handling and Treatment, Mechanical Manufacturing, Mechanical Power, Static, and Related Arts."
+The full text of these 45 random "mechanical" patents were used in the next steps in Sec.
+2.1 to generate the structure used to choose the analogical stimuli for the cognitive experiment.

-2.1.2 LSA Preprocessing
+2.1.2 LSA Preprocessing.
 In order to extract the relationships between the patents in the set, the contextual similarity of the patents was evaluated through the use of LSA.
 This contextual similarity took the form of a symmetric similarity matrix populated by pairwise cosine similarity values describing the level of semantic similarity between any two patent documents.
-The full text, including the abstract and description of each of the 45 patents was run through a part-of-speech tagger, in which the verbs, adverbs, adjectives, and nouns are tagged separately. including repeated words.
-In this application, the part-of-speech tagger served to remove any non-words from the documents.
-LSA as described in Section 1.4 was then run on the set of 45 full text part-ofspeech tagged patents.
+The full text, including the abstract and description of each of the 45 patents was run through a part-of-speech tagger, in which the verbs, adverbs, adjectives, and nouns are tagged separately, including repeated words.
+In this application, the part-of-speech tagger served to remove any nonwords from the documents.
+LSA as described in Sec.
+1.4 was then run on the set of 45 full text partof-speech tagged patents.
+Due to the small size of the corpus, full dimensionality was maintained.
 The resulting cosine similarity matrix served as the input data to the algorithm for discovering structural form.
 It is important to recognize that this data is not unlike the similarity data used in Kemp and Tenenbaum's work [44].
-This LSA pre-processing step does not change the functionality of the algorithm devised by Kemp and Tenenbaum, though it does serve as a novel way of generating similarity for input to the algorithm.
+This LSA preprocessing step does not change the functionality of the algorithm devised by Kemp and Tenenbaum, though it does serve as a novel way of generating similarity data for input to the algorithm.